diem-ai/les_pays_en_chiffres/README.md

 1) Clone the project and uncompress
 - git clone https://github.com/diem-ai/les_pays_en_chiffres.git
 -  Unzip and go to the root folder and do the following steps:
-1) Connect to your posgresql instance on Elephantsql using psql on windows console
+1) Connect to your posgresql instance on Elephantsql using psql on windows console</br>
 <code>
-> psql postgres://user_name:pass_word@kandula.db.elephantsql.com:5432/database_name
+>psql postgres://user_name:pass_word@kandula.db.elephantsql.com:5432/database_name
 </code>
 <br/>
-2) Execute the DDL file to create tables/functions/procedures and import the data from csv file
+2) Execute the DDL file to create tables/functions/procedures and import the data from csv file</br>
 <code>
 psql \i country_stats_ddl.sql
 </code>